 Marriage: Self-Care and Remembering the Good StuffBy Dr. Margaret Paul

-Are you finding yourself irritated with your spouse lately?
+Are you often irritated with your spouse?
 Are you having problems remembering why you love this person - or why you even got married in the first place?
 You are not alone!

 Ramona consulted with me because this is exactly what was happening in her marriage.